 OTHER THINGS TO DO IN SINTRA

 There are quite a few other options for places to see in Sintra.
 If you have more than one day in Sintra, take time to see some of these.
-If you only have one day in Sintra, you may want to trade out our stops for some of the options below.
+If you are like us and do the Lisbon to Sintra day trip, you may want to trade out our stops for some of the options below.
 Depending on how long you spend in each spot, you may have time to fit in a few extra stops as well.

 NATIONAL PALACE OF QUELUZ